lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     }
 ```

-Then we will create an image that will contain all the available characters.
+Then we will create an image that contains all the available characters.
 In order to do this, we just draw the string over a `BufferedImage`.

 ```java
     // Create the image associated to the charset